martimy/Bat-Q/README.md

 ### Differential page

-You can compare two snapshots by select them from the Home page.
-The Differential shows the answers to the same selected questions but in a slightly different format where the results are shown to belong to the first (Reference) snapshot, the second, or both.
+You can compare two snapshots by selecting them from the Home page.
+The Differential page shows the answers to the same selected questions but in a slightly different format where the results are shown to belong to the first (Reference) snapshot, the second, or both.

 Note that most Batfish questions can be used for single or two snapshots.
 There are only two questions that can be used for comparisons only.